ShadedXero/Mortis-Heads/README.md

 # MortisHeads
-Allows you to create custom textured heads with custom potion effects
+Allows you to create custom heads which gives potion effects upon wearing!